Inom-Turdikulov/notes/output/md/switch to neovim path.md

 - inbox
 - definition
 - vimtip
-title: Switch to neovim path
 ---

+# Switch to neovim path

 In daily life I use [pycharm](./pycharm.md) right now, for python development.
 I'm planing to switch to [neovim (text editor)](./neovim%20%28text%20editor%29.md) and here list of steps to take it.